 Online application for Fall 2019 is available starting September 4, 2018, and will be open until January 15th, 2019.
 Deadline to pay the application fee and submit the admission application is January 15th.

 Am I able apply for a different quarter other than Fall?

 No. EECS only admits students in Fall.
 We do not offer admission for Winter or Spring.
-If you miss the deadline to apply for Fall 2018, you will have to wait to reapply for Fall 2019.

 Where’s the link to apply online?